neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 ```

 ![PostgreSQL Window Function - DENSE_RANK function](/postgresqltutorial/PostgreSQL-Window-Function-DENSE_RANK-function.png)
-Within the laptop product group, rank 1 is assigned twice to `Dell Vostro` and `Sony VAIO`.
-The next rank is 2 assigned to `HP Elite`.
+Within the laptop product group, rank 1 is assigned twice to `Sony VAIO` and `Lenovo Thinkpad`.
+The next rank is 2 assigned to `Dell Vostro`.

 ## The FIRST_VALUE and LAST_VALUE functions